securefederatedai/openfl/docs/workflow_interface.rst

 The Runtime defines where code will run, but the Runtime has a :code:`Backend` - which defines the underlying implementation of *how* the flow will be executed. :code:`single_process` is the default in the :code:`LocalRuntime`: it executes all code sequentially within a single python process, and is well suited to run both on high spec and low spec hardware

-For users with large servers or multiple GPUs they wish to take advantage of, we also provide a "code:`ray` `<https://github.com/ray-project/ray>` backend.
-The Ray backend enables parallel task execution for collaborators, and optionally allows users to request dedicated CPU / GPUs for Participants by using the :code:`num_cpus`and :code:`num_gpus` arguments while instantiating the Participant in following manner:
+For users with large servers or multiple GPUs they wish to take advantage of, we also provide a :code:`ray` `<https://github.com/ray-project/ray>` backend.
+The Ray backend enables parallel task execution for collaborators, and optionally allows users to request dedicated CPU / GPUs for Participants by using the :code:`num_cpus` and :code:`num_gpus` arguments while instantiating the Participant in following manner:

 .. code-block:: python